Bbnesheim/nesheim-vatten/clients/comma/artists/deco-5000/docs/legal/rights-and-ownership.md

 # Rights and Ownership

-All masters and compositions are owned by Herman Marensius Gjersøe under the DECO 5000 alias and licensed exclusively to COMMA.
+All masters and compositions are owned by Herman Marensius Gjersøe under the DECO 5000 alias.
+Early material was self-released or issued on partner labels, while *Decosystema Vol. 1* and later works are licensed exclusively to COMMA.
 Artwork remains property of the respective designers.

 ## Copyright Statement
 ```